 - For more unique craft ideas, Fake cork coasters by applying a corkboard bottom to the ceramic tile using Mod Podge.
 You can also skip the marbling effect and create chalkboard ombre coasters by painting the top with chalkboard paint.

 - Turn this beautiful mess of a DIY into a kid-friendly project by letting the kiddos drizzle nail polish into the bowl.
 Parents can dip the coasters in, or slap some gloves on those little hands and let them do the work!
-Talk about a perfect gift for Mother’s Day.
+Talk about a great gift for Mother's Day.

 This post was originally published on January 17, 2019.